 We believe that all children should have an equal chance to thrive.
 But equality for girls is still out of reach.

-This Day of the Girl, your support can ensure every girl gets an education — preventing child marriage, protecting them from violence, and stopping them from missing out on making genuine decisions about their lives.
+This International Day of Education, your support can ensure every girl gets an education — preventing child marriage, protecting them from violence, and stopping them from missing out on making genuine decisions about their lives.

 Your sponsorship will make a huge difference to a girl in need – ensuring she has enough to eat, an education and hope for her future.